ArieGato/serilog-sinks-rabbitmq/docker/rabbitmq/README.md

 # Generating

 ## **Do not use these certificates in a production environment!!!**
-Be carefull when using self signed certificates, they are less secure and should not be used in a production environment.
+Be careful when using self signed certificates, they are less secure and should not be used in a production environment.

 ## CA Certificate